Gravity from Newton to Einstein

 What Can Be Missing?

 “The double slit experiment” with its strange results opens the door to suggest that one can have a quantity of energy that does not necessarily exist as a particle until it appears as one.
 This study between particles and fields is at the heart of gaining a grasp of how reality is formed.
 Also, Einstein has shown gravity to be a curvature of spacetime but this has not laid to rest the tendency to still view it as an attracting force as can be seen by the theoretical evidence regarding Black Holes.
+It is difficult to read any article on Black Holes without coming away with the impression that gravity is an attracting force.
+I must reiterate that expanding matrix theory does not indicate that there is a primal or fundamental form of energy that is attracting, but that what appears as attraction is a result of geometry.
+This is critical to understanding the problem.
+Einstein seemed to believe more strongly in geometry, whereas quantum theorists ended up having more faith in a study of field-oscillations to account for matter as particles.
+What complicated this issue is that in the classical treatment of oscillations, is that it has to in the end also account for spatial properties as also being oscillations and they then felt obligated to also treat time in the same way.

 The uninitiated may believe that there are instruments to detect the gravitational field.
 There are in fact instruments (gravimeters) to detect the strength of whatever seems to makes things fall, these instruments though do not detect the field, except by proxy.
 They must detect something falling or something affected by what they believe is gravity.
 The simplest gravimeters are basically just very accurate weigh-scales.
 This is because weight is a basic way of telling the amount of gravitational force on a mass.
 Other gravimeters operate by accurately measuring how fast something accelerates when dropped.
 They measure an effect on masses, but do not directly detect the field itself.
 Even when scientists detected the first gravitational waves, they didn’t detect the field per se, but detected distortions in space as waves passed by from a distant event.
 This is based on the assumption that space is the gravitational field.
 It is difficult to express succinctly here but this is only similar what expanding matrix theory says.

 Within the framework of EMT, gravity is a combination of two effects…not necessarily a single force or a field!
 What we interpret as the force of gravity is actually two effects happening simultaneously, these “effects” combined have appeared like a single force.
 This may be related to the symmetry physicists search for (one might even trade the monopole for dipole in theory).
+Gravity in quantum theory is described as having the only force-particle that is a monopole .Without intending to expanding matrix theory has found a posible source for another pole.

 In Relativity, particles with mass and those without mass differ diametrically.
 The speed of any massless particle is always the speed of light, whereas any particle with any mass can only move slower than the speed of light and can never reach the speed of light.
 The more massive an object is, the harder it is to accelerate.
 This is especially relevant when relativity is invoked because an accelerating mass increases mass with acceleration making it harder to accelerate more.
 Approaching the velocity of light, mass would increase to infinity.
 If we were accelerating a rocket, theoretically it would take all the matter in the universe as fuel to accelerate a bit more and even then could not reach the velocity of light.